 The Working Family Payment (WFP) (formerly known as Family Income Supplement (FIS) is a weekly tax-free payment available to employees with children, including one-parent families, at work on low pay.
 You cannot qualify for WFP if you are only self-employed - you must be an employee to qualify.
-The Department of Employment Affairs and Social Protection administers this payment.
+The Department of Social Protection administers this payment.

 To qualify for WFP, your average weekly family income must be below a certain amount for your family size.
 The payment you receive is 60% of the difference between your average weekly family income and the income limit which applies to your family.

 Covid-19 and Working Family Payment

 If you were in receipt of a Working Family Payment and you are in receipt of the Pandemic Unemployment Payment (PUP) you will continue to qualify for the Working Family Payment until / unless you do not have a job to return to as advised by your employer.
 If you do not have a job to return to you should advise the DSP who will close you Working Family Payment claim.

 If you were in receipt of a Working Family Payment and you have lost your job because of Covid-19 you can apply for the Pandemic Unemployment Payment (PUP).
 You will continue to receive the Working Family Payment while you are in receipt of Pandemic Unemployment Payment (PUP) while you still have a job to return to

 - You must be an employee, in paid employment, you cannot qualify for WFP if you are only self-employed;

 - Have at least one qualified child who normally lives with you or is part of a family supported by you.
 A qualified child is any child under age 18 or aged 18 to 22 if in full-time education;